 Here is a short biographical sketch, with a longer version below:

-My life’s focus is staying healthy and happy and helping others to do the same.
 I have been a student of yoga and meditation for more than 50 years.
 When I learned to practice Reiki in 1986, I was already a spiritual teacher and professional healer, educating and guiding my clients to regain and protect every aspect of their well-being — spiritual, mental, emotional, social, and physical.

 - individual healing sessions,